nahK994/ScratchServer/README.md

-## TCPickle - A Lightweight TCP Server
+## SimpleHTTP - A Lightweight HTTP Server

 Welcome to the **SimpleHTTP** repository!
 This project is a work in progress and aims to implement a basic HTTP server from scratch using Go.

 ### 🚧 Project Status

 This project is still in development.
 Contributions, ideas, and feedback are welcome!

-### 🛠️ Features

-- Accepts multiple client connections.
-- Handles basic HTTP methods such as GET and POST.
-- Simple error handling and logging.

 ### 🚀 Getting Started